 The current record is 39 Days.
 We want to more than halve it.

 We aim to break the Atlantic kiteboat record.

 Our advisory team is made up of a group of expert individuals with backgrounds in design, engineering, ocean sailing, kitesurfing and ocean rowing.

 Having had the initial idea more than 10 years ago, we have been developing the kiteboat systems for 5 years.
-After many prototypes, and long hours of testing, we consulted with the British America's Cup team, and in 2018 were delighted to acquire an AC45 hull from them as part of their sustainability pledge (thanks Ben).
+After many prototypes, and long hours of testing, we consulted with the British America's Cup team, and were delighted to acquire an AC45 hull from them as part of their sustainability pledge (thanks Ben).